scipy-conference/scipy_proceedings/papers/lauer_bare_gaertig/lauer_bare_gaertig.rst

    :scale: 37%
    :figclass: bht

-   Valve system model with input data from look-up tables and 1D-component symbols :label:`system`
+   Valve system model with input data from look-up tables and 1D-component symbols as used in standard system simulation tools :label:`system`

 Hence, in modern system modeling there are currently two main applications of analytical approximations: